Harvesting nasturtium: timing & practical tips

 Preserving nasturtiums

-• Pickle flower buds and unripe seed pods like capers.
+- Pickle flower buds and unripe seed pods like capers

-• Use blossoms to make herb vinegar
+- Use blooms to make a flavoured vinegar

 Eating nasturtium: which parts of the plant are edible?